Frequently Asked Questions

 The Student Activities office also offers a variety of weekend and break trips.
 Keep an eye out for sign-ups via email, campus notices and social media (Following @wlustudentactivities on Instagram is a great start!)

-Q: How do I reserve space for an event on Cannan Green, Liberty Hall Ruins, the Dell, or the Pavilion?
+Q: How do I reserve space for an event at the Village Pavilion, Cannan Green, Liberty Hall Ruins, or the Dell?

 A: Please email firstname.lastname@example.org reserve space on the calendar.
 As you are planning your event, please be sure to review the University's Facilities Use Policy and allow time for requests for space to be processed.
 Please contact Kelsey Goodwin at 458-5000 or email@example.com with any questions about these spaces.